JBdesign53/docker-compose-dev/README.md

 * mariadb:10.4.2

 ## Website Files
 Web files are mounted from the local file system into /var/www/etc/ in CentOS.
-Modify the file path in /.env to point to your local website file.
+Modify the file path in /.env to point to your local website files.

 ## Running the Environment
 Starting the environment: